 Acknowledgements

-We would like to acknowledge the continued support of Dr. DJG Mackay (Division of Human Genetics, University of Southampton School of Medicine, UK) for performing diagnosis of 6q24-TND (funded by Diabetes UK).
+We would like to acknowledge the continued support of Dr. DJG Mackay (Human Genetics and Genomic Medicine, Faculty of Medicine, University of Southampton, UK) for performing diagnosis of 6q24-TND (funded by Diabetes UK).
 This work was supported by USPHS grants P30-DK020595, K23-DK094866 and UL1 RR024999, the American Diabetes Association (1-11-CT-41), and gifts from the Kovler Family Foundation and Lewis-Sebring Foundation.
 We also thank Kristen Wroblewski for providing statistical support and all of the patients and families who participated in these studies.

 References